How College Students Use AI to Navigate Course Readings: Evidence from an Eight-Week Study: Discussion

-These findings suggest that the efficiency gains of AI-supported reading may come at a cost to epistemic breadth.
-When students read \textit{through} AI rather than \textit{with} it, they optimize for targeted information retrieval at the expense of the open-ended exploration that characterizes deep reading.
-Several design interventions could address this tension.
+Recent HCI systems try to tackle the problem by pointing toward designs that preserve the connection between AI support and the source text.
+For example, Paper Plain makes medical research papers more approachable through in-situ term definitions, plain-language section summaries, key questions that guide readers to relevant passages \cite{august2023paper}.
+Similarly, AI Margin Notes shows that readers prefer LLM support when it appears as document comments linked to manually selected text compared to a conventional chatbot interface separated from the document~\cite{joshi2026designing}.
+Building on this direction, we suggest several other design interventions could address the risks we observed.
 First, systems could visualize which concepts a student has explored and proactively surface unexplored areas, prompting students with suggestions like ``You have focused on the methodology.
 Would you like to explore the theoretical implications or limitations?''
 Such nudges could counteract premature narrowing.
-Second, displaying the original text alongside the chat interface, with AI responses grounded in and linked to specific passages, would encourage cross-referencing between AI output and source material.
-This could shift students from reading through AI to reading with it.
+Second, similar to \cite{august2023paper}, AI responses should be grounded in and linked to specific source passages, encouraging students to cross-reference AI output against the original text.
 Third, teacher-in-the-loop features could allow instructors to specify key concepts the system should surface regardless of student queries, ensuring that important ideas are encountered even when students do not think to ask about them.
 Finally, end-of-session summaries that show the breadth of concepts explored and flag what remains unexamined could build metacognitive awareness of coverage, helping students recognize the difference between reading a text and reading their own query-filtered version of it.